Iaido

 Training in Iai involves a number of distinct yet interrelated disciplines:

 Waza - The techniques, forms and kata of the Musō Jikiden Eishin-ryū school of Iai.
-These are the core teachings of the school and foundation of Iaido.
+These are the core teachings of the school and the foundation of Iaido.
 In virtually all schools of Iai, the kata/waza are composed of four essential elements.
 These are:

 • Nukitsuke – The initial draw and simultaneous cut.